CharGoldenYT/Funkin-Tweaked/README.md

 Added Features:

-Score text shows current rating (accurate to the results screen), current combo, and misses
+Score text shows current rating (accurate to the results screen), current combo, and combo breaks (more then just misses break your combo)

 Healthbar has (Hardcoded atm) colors because i like how other engines do that :3